svenfuchs/rails-i18n/README.md

 ### Testing your Locale File

 Before committing and pushing your changes, test the integrity of your locale file.
+(You can also run the tests using Docker, see below)

 ``` shell
 bundle exec rake spec